-Trainers with a participant during a Knowledge Co-Creation Program.
+Mr. G.P.
+Upadhyaya, Principal Secretary, MHRD attending KCCP on Improvement of Education in Remote Areas- For the Achievement of MDGs and EFA(A) during Workshop in Shikoku Branch Office, Japan.
 JICA's Knowledge Co-Creation programs is a form of Technical Cooperation which shares Japan's experiences.
-17 VOLUNTEERS CREATING LASTING VALUES Japan Overseas Cooperation Volunteer (JOCV) and Senior Volunteer (SV) JICA's volunteer will advance international cooperation through the sharing of knowledge and experience, and work to build a more peaceful and prosperous world as a bridge between the people of India and Japan.
+17 | VOLUNTEERS CREATING LASTING VALUES Japan Overseas Cooperation Volunteer (JOCV) and Senior Volunteer (SV) The JICA Volunteers promote international cooperation through the sharing of knowledge and experience and work as a bridge between the people of India and Japan.

-A JOCV in Discussion with Local Teachers during Garden of Peace Event.
-Vellore

-A JOCV working as a Football Coach in an NGO in Ghaziabad JICA's volunteer programs, such as Japan Overseas Cooperation Volunteer (JOCV) and Senior Volunteer (SV), support a wide range of local activities by Japanese citizens who wish to cooperate in the economic and social development as well as the reconstruction of emerging countries.
-Through these cooperation activities, participating volunteers can, not only contribute to the development of partner countries but also gain valuable experience in terms of international goodwill, mutual understanding and an expansion in their international perspectives.
-Widely recognized as a representative Japanese international cooperation program in the world, JICA's volunteer activities have not only earned high acclaim from partner countries but are also receiving increased praise in Japan, where expectations for these programs are also rising.
-JICA's volunteers have backgrounds, knowledge JICA's volunteers have backgrounds, knowledge and experiences relating to requirements from organizations as well as strong desires to participate in cooperative activities.
-Also, they live and work together with communities, speak local languages, and carry out activities with an emphasis on raising self-reliant efforts while fostering mutual understanding.
-"Together with the local community" is the motto of JICA's volunteer programs.
-Strength of JICA's Volunteers - Being dispatched based on host countries' and organization's requests. - Developing work plans with counterparts, reflecting their needs and interests. - Having voluntary mind, technical skills and practical experiences. - Working together with local communities (grass-root activities).
+JOCV Working as a Football Coach in an NGO in Ghaziabad The JICA Volunteer and Senior Volunteer programs support a wide range of activities by Japanese citizens who intend to cooperate in the economic and social development as well as in the reconstruction of emerging countries.
+Through such activities, the Volunteers can not only contribute to the development of the recipient countries but also gain valuable experience in terms of international goodwill, mutual understanding and they are also able to widen their international perspectives.
+The JICA Volunteer

+JOCV Working as a Nurse Having a Discussion with an Indian Counterpart activities have earned high acclaim from the recipient countries and are also being praised in Japan.
+The JICA Volunteers possess backgrounds, knowledge and experience related to the requirements of the recipient countries.
+They live and work together with the local communities, speak their local languages and carry out activities with emphasis on self-reliant efforts and fostering mutual understanding.
+"Together with the local community" is the motto of JICA Volunteer programs.
+Salient Features of JICA Volunteers - They are dispatched based on the requests from the recipient countries. - They develop work plans with their local counterparts, which reflect the needs and interests of the counterparts - They have a voluntary mind and possess technical skills and practical experience. - They work together with the local communities at the grass root level.

-JOCV Teaching Japanese in Bluebells International School
+Community Development Officer Conducting a Baseline Survey in a Rural Area of Dehradun

+Farmers with a JICA Volunteer

-JICA Volunteer with Sericulture farmers at Hindupur, Andhra Pradesh (Photo Courtesy: Shinichi Kuno) JICA's volunteer programs in India India is one of the first countries where the JOCV program started in 1966.
-From the commencement of the program until 1978, about 130 JOCVs were dispatched across India, mainly to assist in better living, basic human needs and industrial development in India, and more than 70 volunteers in the field of education, health, agriculture, community development and sports have been dispatched after the program resumed in 2006.
-Recognizing the importance of further promoting technical cooperation through people-to-people exchange, the JOCV program since 2014 has expanded to include other activities and the SV program.
-A JOCV working as a Nurse in an NGO in Ghaziabad, Uttar Pradesh Comment from a counterpart of a JOCV "Mr. YAMANAKA is working with us to organize groups of silk-raising farmers in Hindupur.
-He is a very active and energetic person.
-Also his attitude to his job is very positive.
-He is always assertively trying to communicate with the farmers to know more about them and speaking in Telugu language with sincerity.
-Therefore, he is trusted by them regardless of nationality.
-Moreover, he timely offers advice and helps organizing the farmers so that we can effectively hold a workshop to share the knowledge and know-how of the modernistic way in the sericulture industry which was introduced from Japan before.
-Actually, this is a very useful opportunity for all farmers and their better livings." - Dr. Satyanarayana Raju, Scientist, Regional Sericultural Research Station, Central Silk Board, Anantapuramu, Andhra Pradesh
+JICA's volunteer programs in India

+In India, the JICA Volunteer program commenced in 1966.
+From the time of commencement till the present time, about 200 volunteers have been dispatched across India in various fields like education, health, agriculture, community development sports etc. Since the year 2014, the Senior Volunteer (SV) program has been introduced in India.

+Acupressure Teacher Teaching Technique of Massage at a Blind School in Dehradun Comment from a counterpart of a JOCV "Mr. YUKI YAMANAKA was working with us in organizing groups of silk-raising farmers in Hindupur (Andhra Pradesh).
+He was very active and energetic and his attitude towards his job was very positive.
+He was always assertively trying to communicate with the farmers to know more about them and speaking to them in the Telugu language.
+Therefore, he was trusted by them regardless of nationality.
+Moreover, he advised and helped the farmers on a timely basis in organizing workshops which enabled them to share the knowledge and techniques of the sericulture industry.
+The farmers were indeed able to improve their standard of living as a result of the deployment of Mr. YAMANAKA. - Dr. Satyanarayana Raju, Scientist, Regional Sericultural Research Station (Central Silk Board), Anantapuramu, Andhra Pradesh.